kleinlikecalvin/python_p1--slot-machine/README.md

 1. The player starts with a balance of $100.
 2. The player places a bet for each spin.
-3. The slot machine spins three reels with random symbols.
+3. The slot machine "spins" three reels with set symbols.
-4. Winnings are calculated based on the symbols.
+4. Winnings are calculated based on the pattern of symbols matched.
 5. The game ends when the player runs out of balance or chooses to quit.

 ## Libraries leveraged